Revisit the "Hocus Pocus" Cast Then and Now

-You may not recognize Doug Jones without his zombie makeup, but he's made a name for himself in Hollywood as a master of portraying creatures who aren't quite human.
+You may not recognize Jones without his zombie makeup, but he's made a name for himself in Hollywood as a master of portraying creatures who aren't quite human.
 His many TV credits include "Teen Wolf, "What We Do in the Shadows," "Star Trek: Discovery," and "The Strain."
 He stars as the Amphibian Man in the 2017 award-winning film "The Shape of Water."
-Besides the Sanderson sisters, Jones is the only original cast member who will make an appearance in "Hocus Pocus 2."
+Besides the Sanderson sisters, Jones is the only original cast member who appeared in "Hocus Pocus 2."

 Stephanie Faracy as Jenny

 In "Hocus Pocus," Max and Dani's mom, Jenny, is played by Stephanie Faracy.

 Faracy has kept busy with guest roles on TV shows.
 She's been on everything from "Desperate Housewives" and "Castle" to "How to Get Away With Murder" and "Sneaky Pete."
 Sadly, her onscreen counterpart in "Hocus Pocus," Charles Rocket, died in 2005.